Hyperbolic band theory: Results and Discussion

-where $\gamma\in\Gamma$ acts according to Eq.~(\ref{mobius}) and where $\chi:\Gamma\to U(1)$ is some map.
+where $\gamma\in\Gamma$ acts by M\"obius transformations and where $\chi$ is the map discussed earlier.
 Appearing as early as works of Poincar\'e, functions obeying the condition (\ref{automorphic}) are known as \emph{automorphic functions} with \emph{factor of automorphy} $\chi$~\cite{Gunning,Venkov}, and can be seen as hyperbolic analogs of periodic functions.
-The factor of automorphy here is the simplest kind possible, which is of weight $0$, also known as a \emph{multiplier system}.
-More generally, one may consider factors of automorphy that depend holomorphically on $z$ --- that is, weight-$k$ factors of automorphy $\hat\chi(\gamma,z)=\chi(\gamma)(cz+d)^k$ for some real numbers numbers $c$ and $d$, and where $\chi:\Gamma\to U(1)$ and $z\in\mathbb H$.
-We consider only unitary automorphic factors in our Bloch condition, in reflection of the Euclidean situation.
+(We use a convention standard in the number-theory literature; from the point of view of representation theory, a more natural but physically equivalent convention is $\psi(\gamma^{-1}(z))=\chi(\gamma)\psi(z)$, which simply amounts to replacing $\chi(\gamma)$ by $\chi(\gamma)^{-1}$.)
+The factor of automorphy here is the simplest possible type --- that of weight $0$, also known as a \emph{multiplier system}.
+More generally, one may consider factors of automorphy that depend holomorphically on $z$ --- that is, weight-$k$ factors of automorphy $\hat\chi(\gamma,z)=\chi(\gamma)(cz+d)^k$ for some real numbers $c$ and $d$, and where $\chi:\Gamma\to U(1)$ and $z\in\mathbb H$.
+We consider only unitary automorphic factors in our Bloch condition, as a direct generalization of the Euclidean situation.

 By assumption, the potential $V$ itself is an automorphic function with trivial automorphy factor, $V(\gamma(z))=V(z)$.
 Accordingly, we shall refer to such a potential as an \emph{automorphic potential}.
 Again, we solve the Schr\"odinger equation